larsv2801/ZenCommand/README.md

 ---

 ## Keyboard Shortcut
-By default, the command panel can be toggled using Ctrl + M (or Cmd + M on macOS).
+The command panel can be toggled using Ctrl + M (or Cmd + M on macOS).
 This opens the panel and focuses the input bar.

 ---